JHU-PL-Lab/www-fpse/lecture/specification-test.md

    - assume accumulation `accum` has "the result of the task" for all elements to the left in the list
    - require `~f` to then "do the task" to incorporate the current element `elt`
    - also assume `accum` is initially `init`
-* Folding right: just flip the order the list is walked over in the above
+* Folding right: almost identical; "for all elements to the *right* in the list", not "left"

 ```ocaml
 (* invariant for length: accum is length of list up to here *)